Tfe Main Program

 $

-A series of handlers correspond to the button signals
+A series of handlers corresponds to the button signals

 static void